-This project involved a participatory design process involving seed sector decision-makers from two countries (Zimbabwe and Ethiopia).
+This was just a proof-of-concept study.
+No practical implementation has happened yet.
+However, with the intention of identifying the potential way forward, for a more sophisticated version of the tool, this project involved a participatory design process involving seed sector decision-makers from two countries (Zimbabwe and Ethiopia).
 Over the course of the process, the ambitions, scope, and specific features of the decision support tool were specified and refined, in part diverting from original expectations.
 The project has generated valuable insights on decision-making processes in seed supply chains, and practical opportunities for better matching supply and demand throught the use of seasonal climate forecasts.

 A main take-away is that, generally speaking, risk in seed supply can indeed be mitigated by using seasonal climate forecasts.
 As a proof-of-concept study, this project has shown that there is industry interest, among both public and private users.
 In a case study with maize sales data from Zimbabwe, we found that seasonal rainfall has explanatory power for varietal demand.
 Probabilistic seasonal rainfall forecasts are freely available online and are understood by decision-makers.
 This evidence underscores the possibility of using forecasts to anticipate varietal demand in practice.

 Variations on this method